For Couples

 •Feel annoyed but probably not say anything.

-•Buy it because you're on vacation.
+•Buy it because they're on vacation.

 •Take a photo and think about it later.